 The city of Herculaneum is another exquisite preserved ancient Roman town, located on the outskirts of the base of Mount Vesuvius.
 When the volcano erupted in 79 A.D. boiling mud and lava swept through the town, encasing everything within and conserving it.
 For a true look at what Roman life was like, a visit to Herculaneum will tell a story that no other location can.

-If you are of an adventurous nature, climbing Mount Vesuvius and viewing its great crater at the top is the perfect thrill for you.
-Tours are given that will take you up to the crest of the volcano by a relatively quick 20 minute hike.
+If you are the adventurous type - the Vesuvius backpack trail might be just the thing, and viewing the volcano's crater up close will be an experience that can't be forgotten.
+A Mount Vesuvius tour which will take you up to the crest of the volcano is about a 20 minute hike.
 It is highly recommended that you wear good hiking shoes for this walk.
 Once at the top you will be treated to breathtaking views of the surrounding area.
-You can also partake in a three hour hike around the rim of the crater of what is known to be one of the world’s most dangerous volcanoes.
+You can also partake in a three hour hike around the crater rim of one of the world’s most dangerous volcanoes.

-When travelling to Mount Vesuvius, one of the easiest ways to reach this destination is by rail.
-The Circumvesuviana runs out of Naples, Italy and services the surrounding areas around Mount Vesuvius.
+When travelling to Mount Vesuvius, one of the easiest ways to reach this destination is by train.
+The Circumvesuviana (a railway company) runs out of Naples and services the surrounding areas around Mount Vesuvius.
 It services both the Pompeii and Herculaneum ruins and also travels to Sorrento.
 This convenient service is both a fast and cost effective travel method to visit these areas.